HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 	```

 - Then we have to return to the home directory to install HDF5
-You can do that using the following command
+You can do that using the following command:

 ```bash
 cd ~/